mwanji/toml4j/README.md

 assert user.name.equals("Mwanji Ezana");
 assert user.address.street.equals("123 A Street");
+assert user.contacts.get("\"email address\"").equals("me@example.com");
 ````

 Any keys not found in both the TOML and the class are ignored.
 Fields may be private.

+Quoted keys cannot be mapped directly to a Java object, but they can be used as keys within a `Map`.

 All TOML primitives can be mapped, as well as a number of Java-specific types: